-- 7. Invest in retrofitting so that housing can help to deliver the government's green agenda - 7.1 Unless the UK economy decarbonises by the middle of this century, along with the other countries, climate change could become intolerable and severely disrupt life on the planet; we need to act quickly and effectively.
-Housing is a vital part of this challenge, 14 per cent of emissions come directly from energy used in building homes and living in them. - 7.2 Housing is also the sector where progress can be made most quickly.
+6 Invest in retrofitting so that housing can help to deliver the government's green agenda

+- 6.1 Unless the UK economy decarbonises by the middle of this century, along with the other countries, climate change could become intolerable and severely disrupt life on the planet; we need to act quickly and effectively.
+Housing is a vital part of this challenge, as currently14 per cent of emissions come directly from energy used in building homes and living in them.
+In the new Energy White Paper (2020), Government have pledged to support the transformation of heating for homes from oil and gas to clean energy sources. - 6.2 Housing is also the sector where progress can be made most quickly.
 Our housing leaks energy and has inefficient heating systems we're near the bottom of the league in Europe for 'low carbon' heating.
 One in ten people face heating bills that are too high for them.
 Cold homes cause ill health, so homes that are warmer and less costly to heat are healthier.
-Poor housing, including cold homes, is estimated to cost the NHS £2.5 billion annually in extra treatment, similar to the costs caused by people smoking. - 7.3 The economy is in recession and a programme to decarbonise housing is a quick and effective way to stimulate it, potentially creating 325,000 UK jobs over the next 15 years.
+Poor housing, including cold homes, is estimated to cost the NHS £2.5 billion annually in extra treatment, similar to the costs caused by people smoking.

+- 6.3 The economy is in recession and a programme to decarbonise housing is a quick and effective way to stimulate it, potentially creating 325,000 UK jobs over the next 15 years.
 The government's Committee on Climate Change urged the prime minister to "use climate investments to support economic recovery and jobs" and think tank, Bright Blue, called for a "resilient recovery" in its report Delivering Net Zero.
 The Energy Efficiency Infrastructure Group says a stimulus package based on retrofit would create 40,000 jobs within two years and 150,000 by 2030.
 The Local Government Association's call for a green stimulus says that one-fifth of the 700,000 jobs it hopes to create would come from energy-efficiency work.
 There is therefore a strong consensus that a retrofit programme both contributes to meeting the government's carbon targets and creates jobs.
-The housing sector can lead this agenda, to benefit tenants, create jobs and ensure they meet government targets.

-- 7.4 The government must invest in housing to achieve net zero carbon and boost the post-COVID economy by: - retrofitting existing homes to raise their energy efficiency and make their power and heating sources renewable - building new homes that are 'net zero carbon' and if possible that generate energy
+The housing sector can lead this agenda, to benefit tenants, create jobs and ensure they meet government targets. - 6.4 The government must invest in housing to achieve net zero carbon and boost the post-COVID economy by: - retrofitting existing homes to raise their energy efficiency and make their power and heating sources renewable - building new homes that are 'net zero carbon' and if possible that generate energy